Group Comparisons

 Theory

-The key insight behind PERMANOVA is that the variation within a group can be calculated directly from a distance matrix.
+Recall that ANOVA quantifies the variation within a dataset as the sum of squared differences between points and their mean or centroid.
+The key insight behind PERMANOVA is that the variation within a group can also be calculated directly from a distance matrix.
 Specifically, the sum of squared differences between points and their centroid is equal to the sum of the squared interpoint distances divided by the number of points.
 This idea is illustrated below (Fig. 2 from Anderson 2001).
-It is known as Huygens’ theorem as it was first formulated by Christiaan Huygens – in the 17th century (Anderson et al. 2008)!
+It is known as Huygens’ theorem as it was first formulated by Christiaan Huygens in the 17th century (Anderson et al. 2008)!

-Huygens’ theorem means that variation can be calculated without knowing the location of group centroids.
 Anderson (2015) describes this as geometric partitioning.

-While this may seem abstract, it is crucial for semimetric distance measures (e.g., Bray-Curtis) that do not satisfy the triangle inequality (please review the Distance Measures chapter if this does not sound familiar).
-When using a semimetric distance measure, we cannot determine the locations of centroids from the locations of the data.
+Geometric partitioning avoids the need to calculate centroids while yielding the same measure of variation.
 By avoiding this step, basic ANOVA theory can be applied to data summarized with any distance measure.
 More details, including additional information about the mathematics of PERMANOVA, can be found in Anderson (2001, 2017), McArdle & Anderson (2001), and Anderson et al. (2008).

-Knowing that we can calculate variation from the distance matrix means that we can also partition that variation among sources.
-The resulting technique requires no assumptions about normality and/or homogeneity of variances.
+PERMANOVA uses geometric partitioning of the distance matrix to partition variation among sources.
+We can calculate SST, SSB, and SSW as with ANOVA.
+However, the resulting technique requires no assumptions about normality and/or homogeneity of variances.
 The only assumption is that observations are interchangeable under the null hypothesis – the same assumption as with all permutation tests, and the justification for using permutations to assess significance.

 The PERMANOVA test statistic, pseudo-F, is modeled directly after the conventional ANOVA F-statistic.
 It is calculated in the same way, as a ratio of the amount of variation between versus within groups, with the numerator and denominator each weighted by their degrees of freedom.
 It is 0 or positive, with larger values corresponding to larger proportional importance of the grouping factor.
 As with other permutational techniques, the distribution of the test statistic is assessed by repeatedly relabelling observational units (i.e., permuting group identities) and recalculating the test statistic.